This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 THE VOLCANO OUTPUT IN HILO

-This morning, Feb 16, our Hilo Bay view looked like the Los Angeles basin due to the SO2 (sulfuric dioxide) gas from Kilauea.
+This morning, Feb 16, our Hilo Bay view looked like the Los Angeles basin due to the pollution from Kilauea.
 Our eyes are burning and our throats hurt.

 Hilo Vog